Fitting a new set of brake pads is a nice simple Saturday morning kind of job…. except it’s not! It’s turned into a giant turd of a job.

 What does excessive brake pad paint mean?
 It means the brake pads have too much paint on the arms and consequently won’t fit in the carrier rails.

-The pads were made in Mexico and were in GM branded packaging, but still needed to be filled, Chevy Colt or Cadi didn’t matter.
+The pads were made in Mexico and were in GM branded packaging.
+Although the pads were top quality, they still needed to be filled – Chevy Colt or Cadi, didn’t matter.

-The solution is simple, check your pads for excessive paint and using a small file remove the paint from the metal pad arms, file a little and test.
-Removing too much metal will cause the pad to become loose in the carrier and that will cause brake noise.
+The solution is simple, check your pads for excessive paint and, using a small file, remove the paint from the metal pad arms, file a little, and test.
+Removing too much material will cause the pad to become loose in the carrier, and that will cause brake noise.

 The pads should be snug in the rail but not tight.
 When you’re happy with the fit, use a small amount of copper grease to keep things moving smoothly.